jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/nvidia-hwa-tutorial.md

 $ ldd -v /usr/lib/jellyfin-ffmpeg/ffmpeg
 ```

-Install NVIDIA proprietary driver packages and their dependencies that contain these key words:
+Install the NVIDIA proprietary driver packages and their dependencies that contain these key words:

 - NVIDIA NVDEC CUVID - DECODE